shailesh-ladumor/one-signal/README.md

 ### View User

-for Retrieve a user including aliases, properties, and subscriptions, use the `viewUser` method by calling,
+For retrieve a user including aliases, properties, and subscriptions, use the `viewUser` method by calling,

 ```injectablephp
     OneSignal::viewUser($onesignalId, $aliasId);